A logo is a brand’s essence compressed into a creative and unique symbol

 - Traditional fonts like AErial and Times New Roman were considered unimaginative and unattractive.
 On the other hand, they were perceived as the most stable and mature typefaces

-- On the contrary, fonts such as Comic San were popular among the students as a hip, casual and fun to use the typeface
+- On the contrary, fonts such as Comic San were famous among the students as hip, casual, and fun to use the typeface

-A logo design agency should be niche specific while deciding a font for a brand they are working for.
-A serious and mature font like Times New Roman is a better choice while designing for corporate business, and a casual tone San Serif would suffice for a coffee shop logo design.
+A logo design agency should be niche-specific while deciding a font for a brand they are working on.
+For example, a severe and mature font like Times New Roman is a better choice while designing for corporate business, and a casual tone San Serif would suffice for a coffee shop logo design.

-Every logo, be it icon or text-based, has a shape.
-Look at IBM’s logo, it is a typeface logo, but if you look closely, you will find the rectangle shape element is used extensively.
+Every logo, be it an icon or text-based, has a shape.
+For example, look at IBM’s logo, it is a typeface logo, but you will find the rectangle shape element is used extensively if you look closely.

-Shape the perception with your great logo design!
+Shape the perception with your fantastic logo design!

-Geometric shapes have a definite shape and are man-made.
+Geometric shapes have a definite form and are man-made.
 They give a distinct feature to a logo design.
-Geometric shapes standout and provide a sense of authority to the logo.
+Geometric shapes stand out and provide a sense of authority to the logo.

 - Squares and rectangles give a sense of strength and stability because of their strong association with buildings.
-Mostly huge corporates like to incorporate squares into their logo designs
+Most huge corporates like to incorporate squares into their logo designs

 - Circles, ellipses.
-Ovals, and every other curved shape provides a sense of eternity- neither having a beginning nor an end.
+Ovals and every other curved shape provide a sense of eternity- neither having a beginning nor an end.
 It also signifies harmony and unity.
 Curves are also associated with femininity, hence are used while communicating to women

-- Triangle is a strong shape associated with power and stability.
+- Triangle is a strong shape related to power and stability.
 It helps in directing the attention at the top, but it can have different interpretations, depending upon its placement.
-An upright triangle will signify power and balance while the downward one will portray risk and instability.
+An upright triangle will signify power and balance, while the downward one will portray risk and instability.

 Abstract shapes are simplified versions of geometric shapes that have a meaning associated with them, for example, shapes of heart, star, arrows, like, and many others.

-These shapes are highly useful to convey your message across the different regions of the world as it does not rely on any language.
-However, these shapes can make your logo look generic, so be vigilant while incorporating any abstract shape to your logo design.
+These shapes are beneficial to convey your message across the different regions of the world as it does not rely on any language.
+However, these shapes can make your logo look generic, so be vigilant while incorporating any abstract shape into your logo design.

 Organic shapes are found in mother nature.
 These shapes are as wide as your creativity allows you to be.

 There are particular meanings attached to every element present in nature.
-For example, the shape of trees, leaves will signify calmness, while a symbol of a lion will showcase strength and bravery.
+For example, trees’ shape will signify calmness, while a symbol of a lion will showcase strength and bravery.